-A new era is emerging in which artificial intelligence will play an ever-increasing role in many facets of daily life.
+A NEW ERA is emerging in which artificial intelligence (AI) will play an ever-increasing role in many facets of daily life.
 One defining characteristic of this new era is the ease with which novel content can be generated.
-Large language models (LLMs), neural network-based models trained on vast quantities of text data [4], are capable of creating a variety of convincing human-like outputs, including prose, poetry, and source code.
-It is largely accepted that synthesizing source code automatically from natural language prompts is likely to improve the productivity of professional developers [26], and is being actively explored by well-funded entities such as OpenAI (ChatGPT, GPT-4), Amazon (CodeWhisperer), and Google (Alpha-Code [21], Bard).
-In the same way that high-level programming blog.google/technology/ai/code-with-bard
+Large language models (LLMs)-neural network-based models trained on vast quantities of text data4-are capable of creating a variety of convincing human-like outputs, including prose, poetry, and source code.
+It is largely accepted that synthesizing source code automatically from natural-language prompts is likely to improve the productivity of professional developers26 and is being actively explored by well-funded entities such as OpenAI (ChatGPT, GPT-4^a), Amazon (CodeWhisperer^b), and Google (Alpha-Code,21 Bard^c).
+In the same way that high-level programming languages offered large productivity advantages over assembly-language programming many decades ago, AI code-generation tools appear primed to transform traditional programming practices.
+Claims are already emerging that a significant proportion of new code is being produced by tools such as GitHub Copilot,9 a plug-in for popular integrated development environments (IDEs), such as Visual Studio Code.